DeMolay International: Officers of DeMolay International

 The DeMolay Congress is the Senate-style body where two voting delegates represent each DeMolay jurisdiction.
 The delegates meet once a year and elect an International Master Councilor and an International Congress Secretary, who lead and serve as the heads of the body for a time span of one year.
-Two Active DeMolays, usually the International Master Councilor and International Congress Secretary, are elected as voting members of the Board of Directors annually.
+Two Active DeMolays, usually the International Master Councilor and International Congress Secretary, are elected as voting members of the board of directors annually.
 Additionally, delegates discuss and vote on legislative issues.

-International Congress Officers
+International Congress officers

 Adult supervision

 Each chapter must be sponsored by a local Masonic body or some other group composed exclusively of Masons.
 The sponsoring body is responsible for providing the chapter with adult advisors and a place to meet.
 Members of the sponsoring body form the chapter's initial "advisory council".
 The advisory council selects one of its members to be its chairman, and he is the official liaison between the chapter and the sponsoring body.
 Another member of the advisory council is designated the "chapter advisor," and he is the official liaison between the advisory council and the chapter.
 The chapter's advisory council is responsible for supervising the chapter and its activities.

 Activities

-DeMolays participate in a wide range of social and sports activities that may include: camping, holding dances with members of Rainbow and Job's Daughters, playing basketball, football, baseball, soccer, tennis, paintball, or billiards, going canoeing and kayaking, and taking long distance trips.
-Both Chapters and individual DeMolays participate in competitions for the best performance of the various Ceremonies of the Order.
-Winners of local competitions, in ritual and sports, may compete for State Championships, and sometimes State winners compete at higher levels.
-The Chapter collectively decides what events they enjoy, plans them, and in many cases holds fund raisers to finance those events.
+DeMolays participate in a wide range of activities that may include, but are not limited to: camping, holding joint events with members of Rainbow and Job's Daughters, various sports, and taking long-distance trips.
+Both Chapters and individual DeMolays can participate in competitions at state and international events.
+On a local level, the chapter is responsible for planning and executing activities for its members.